youngho-kwon-class/ml-edu-lab/adamp-vs-adam-benchmark/README.md

 Want to take this further?
 Consider adding:

-- 📈 Visualizations of loss and accuracy curves for both optimizers
 - 🧪 Tests on additional datasets like SVHN or TinyImageNet
 - 🧠 Integration with different model architectures (e.g., ResNet, EfficientNet)